-It is estimated that 35 percent of the population rely on sources of drinking water that is not safe.
+It is estimated that 35 percent of the population relies on sources of drinking water that are not safe.
 Areas with the largest refugee populations have faced drastically low levels of water.

 The World Health Organization has tested and treated 650 unsafe sources of drinking water in 2017 alone.
-The production of water storage tanks and groundwater wells have provided water to over 200,000 people.
+The production of water storage tanks and groundwater wells has provided water to over 200,000 people.

 The WHO has developed a disease reporting system that monitors the spread of infectious diseases.
 Around 1670 sentinel sites have been built across the country.
 This system allows professionals to rapidly detect and respond to typhoid fever, measles and polio in Syria and in neighboring countries.

 The WHO is also supporting the integration of mental health services into health care and community centers in Syria.
 More than 400 health care facilities have been built and are proving mental health assistance.

 The WHO also started the Mental Health Gap Action Programme in northwest Syria in 2017.
 The program has trained more than 250 Syrian health care workers and mental health professionals.